trimstray/nginx-admins-handbook/doc/RULES.md

   >   - `_server` - for domains configuration; also stores all backends definitions
   > - `modules` - for modules which are dynamically loading into NGINX
   > - `snippets` - for NGINX aliases, configuration templates

-  > Work out your own directory structure (from the top-level directory to the lowest) and apply it when working with NGINX.
-Think about it carefully and figure out what's going to be best for you and the easiest to maintain.

 ###### Example